cometapp/engine/content/article3/main.md

 ### YOLOv2
 The YOLOv2 model is focused on improving accuracy while still being a fast detector.
 Batch normalization is added to prevent overfitting without using dropout and higher resolution images are accepted as input.

-The final fully-connected layer of the YOLO model predicting the coordinates of the bounding boxes has been removed to use anchor boxes instead in the same way as Faster R-CNN.
-The input image is reduced to a grid and each cell is containing 5 anchor boxes.
-The YOLOv2 uses hundreds of anchor boxes by image instead of 98 boxes for the YOLO model.
+The final fully-connected layer of the YOLO model predicting the coordinates of the bounding boxes has been removed to use anchor boxes in the same way as Faster R-CNN.
+The input image is reduced to a grid of cells each one containing 5 anchor boxes.
+The YOLOv2 uses more than a thousand anchor boxes by image instead of 98 boxes for the YOLO model.
 YOLOv2 predicts location coordinates relative to the location of the grid cell (the range is between 0 and 1) and selects the boxes according to their confidence as the SSD model.
 The number of anchor boxes has been fixed using k-means on the training set of bounding boxes with a particular distance metric.

 It uses a ResNet-like architecture to stack high and low resolution features maps to detect smaller objects.
 The "Darknet-19" is composed of 19 convolutional layers with 3x3 and 1x1 filters, groups of convolutional layers are folowed by maxpooling layers to reduce the output dimension.
 A final 1x1 convolutional layer outputs 5 boxes per cell of the grid with 5 coordinates and 20 probabilities each (the 20 classes of the PASCAL VOC  dataset).